stream-utils/raw-body/README.md

 ### Types

-The errors from this module have a `type` property which allows for the progamatic determination of the type of error returned.
+The errors from this module have a `type` property which allows for the programmatic determination of the type of error returned.

 #### encoding.unsupported